yetaai/bureaufast/README.md

 Feel free to list your usage here.

 Note you need to create a database tt with DB username/password then config it in src/yorm/pool.js.

+Then run dbinit.js to populate master data which contains an object type of SAP purchase order and Web Sales order.

 By docker, currently environment variable for DB configuration is not ready this verion.
 But will be supported next one.